plone/training/user_generated_content.rst

 Self-registration
 -----------------

-* Go to the Security-controlpanel at http://localhost:8080/Plone/@@security-controlpanel and Enable self-registration
+* Go to the Security controlpanel at http://localhost:8080/Plone/@@security-controlpanel and Enable self-registration
-* Leave "Enable User Folders" off unless you want a community-site.
+* Leave "Enable User Folders" off unless you want a community site.

 .. _user-content-constrain-types-label: